k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 <tr>
 <td style="text-align: center;" width="170pxl"><img src="images/web/refresh.png" alt="" /></td>
 <td width="630pxl">
 <p>Refresh Schema's elements that are based on changes done externally to this window.
-For example, when a table was edited via the project tables folder or when population inputs were updated at the population editor.</p>
+For example, when a table was edited via the project tables folder or when population inputs were updated in the population editor.</p>
 </td>
 </tr>
 <tr>